3mdeb/news-and-ideas/README.md

 images uploaded to WordPress should be edited in terms of SEO (WP-admin panel in the `Media` tab).
 It is required to complete the `Caption` field and add tags with `Meta Tag manager` -> `Add Meta Tag` (at the bottom).
-> TBD - test if images added with markdown file path can be used

 ### Images optimization - WordPress